roblan11/graphics/hw3-Badoux-Lang-Mulakhel/readme.txt

 1. Perspective Projection ===========================================================

 Copying the formulas given in the slides of the last lecture, we initialized the necessary variables and then used them to fill in the 4x4 matrix.
 For this, in order to get a normal base size, we had to divide the FOV by 2.
-Finally, to actually use the new projection, we just had to uncomment the given line and comment the corresponding ones related to the Orthographic Projection.
+Finally, to actually use the new projection, we just had to uncomment the given line and delete the corresponding ones related to the Orthographic Projection.

 2. Trackball ========================================================================